HL7/ihe-sdc-ecc-on-fhir/input/pagecontent/dataextraction.md

 For guidance on how to add standard terminology to these `Observation.code` elements, see the [Terminology](terminology.html) section of this IG.

-##### Report Text (rptTxt) Property
+##### Report Text (reportText) Property

 XPath: `Question/Property/@propName="reportText"/@val`

 For Single and Multi-select questions the implementer must use the report text (rptText) attribute instead of the title attribute which is the default. rptText should be mapped for FHIR Observation.ValueCodeableConcept.

+There may be some reportText properties which have a `@val={no text}`.
+In these cases the @title attribute should still be used.

 ##### Title (@title)

 XPath: `Question/@title`

-If Report Text has is not present then the report `@title` of the answer shall be used as the ValueCodeableConcept.
+If Report Text has is not present then the report `@title` of the answer _SHALL_ be used as the ValueCodeableConcept.

 <!--##### Alt Text (altText)

 XPath: `Question/Property/@propName="altText"/@val`

 altText should only be used if the report text property and `@title` attribute are not present.-->

 #### Parent and Child Observations